• Skip to primary navigation

 1. Make the tahini sauce: Whisk everything together until it smooths out into a salad dressing.
 This makes twice as much sauce as you need for the following recipe, but you can easily cut it in half (or store the other half in the refrigerator for about 1 week).

-2. Roast the veggies: Preheat the oven to 425° F.
+2. Roast the veggies: Preheat the oven to 425°F [220°C].

 3. Place the carrots, cauliflower, and garlic on a sheet pan.
 Combine the olive oil, ground coriander, thyme, and salt, and then pour it over the veggies.
 Use your hands to coat everything evenly, and spread the veggies into a single even layer.
 Sprinkle with parmesan.
-Set the sultanas aside for later.
+Set the raisins aside for later.

 4. Roast the veggies for about 15 to 20 minutes, until the cauliflower begins to char.
-Sprinkle the sultanas on in the last 2 to 3 minutes of roasting.
+Sprinkle the raisins on in the last 2 to 3 minutes of roasting.
 While everything’s roasting, throw together the tahini sauce (above).

 5. Move the veggies to a serving bowl, drizzle with tahini sauce, sprinkle with pistachios and cilantro, and enjoy.